salm4ry/sheriff-buzz/README.md

 ## Configuration

-All configuration is optional; defaults are in `./config/default.json`
+All configuration is optional; defaults are in `./config/default.json` and an example is in `./config/example_config.json`.

-Config files go in `./config`, with the default configuration in `./config/default.json` and an example in `./config/example_config.json`

 See [the config README](config/README.md) for option information